2020 was a rough patch for most insurance companies.

 As McKinsey stated at the beginning of 2019, larger insurance carriers haven’t quite addressed the costs of services delivery:

-Soundly, in 2021 many insurance companies have put plans for achieving greater operational efficiency with the help of emerging technologies including:
+Soundly, in 2021 many insurance companies put plans for achieving greater operational efficiency with the help of emerging technologies including:

-In particular, the increase in connectivity — telematics and onboard computers in cars, smart home assistants, fitness trackers, healthcare wearables, and other types of IoT devices — now allows insurers to automatically collect more comprehensive data from customers.
+In particular, the increase in connectivity—telematics and onboard computers in cars, smart home assistants, fitness trackers, healthcare wearables, and other types of IoT devices—now allows insurers to automatically collect more comprehensive data from customers.

 They can then infuse it into their underwriting and claims management tasks to make both faster, more agnostic, and less error-prone.